A3sanjay/CPP-Projects/README.md

 This is Arvind!

 I am a first year ECE student at the University of Waterloo.
-I want to learn how to code and build my personal website/personal projects.
+I want to get better at programming through creating more personal projects.